beenlanced/ai_agent_hugging_face_course/README.md

 Specifically, I would like to acknowledge:

 - THe folks at [Hugging Face (HF)](https://huggingface.co/learn/agents-course/unit2/introduction) for putting the course together.
-It exposes your to numerous frameworks and the final project hightlights the complexity of answering questions that complext AI agents have to go through.
+It exposes you to numerous frameworks and the final project hightlights the complexity of answering questions that AI agents have to go address.
 Kudos HF team!
 I learned a lot.

 - [Hema Kalyan Murapaka](https://www.linkedin.com/in/hemakalyan) and [Benito Martin](https://martindatasol.com/blog) for sharing their README.md templates upon which I have derived my README.md.